AKRGames/GoAnimate-2016-Offline/README.md

 Anyway, whatever themes we have, it's all *theirs*.

-Further information is inside this long repository
+Further information is inside this long repository.